-Easily recognizable with its 30-foot spider sculpture outside of the building, the National Gallery of Canada is well worth a visit for those with an interest in art.
-Maman, the sculpture created by Louise Bourgeois, complete with 26 white marble eggs under its belly, welcomes you to the National Gallery of Canada.
+Easily recognizable with its 30-foot spider sculpture outside of the building, the National Art Gallery of Canada is well worth a visit for those with an interest in art.
+Maman, the sculpture created by Louise Bourgeois, complete with 26 white marble eggs under its belly, welcomes you to the National Art Gallery of Canada.
 Once inside, you’ll discover one of the greatest art institutions in the world — home to more than 36,000 works of art, including a large number by the Group of Seven, and strong collections of Indigenous, Asian, and International works.
 The Gallery hosts special exhibits throughout the year that bring light to a specific topic or discipline, as well as renowned and up-and-coming artists.

 In what could be Ottawa’s most famous attraction, the Rideau Canal transforms into the world’s longest skating rink during the winter months.
 Any visitor to Ottawa during the winter should take the opportunity to practice their skating skills on the icy expanse.
 The Rideau Canal is free (once you have your own skates) and runs for eight kilometres.
 You can also buy a beavertail, a coffee or even a poutine on the ice.
 I encourage anyone looking for things to do in Ottawa to get out on the canal, soak up the friendly atmostphere and take in the awe-inspiring beauty of Canada’s capital.

 Winter is where Ottawa comes into its own, and one truly appreciates the city during the colder months.
 Camp Fortune and Edelweiss, on the Quebec side, are within 30 minutes of the city centre.
 They provide cheap options to get out on the slopes for the day throughout the winter.
-Within a few hours’ drive is Mont Tremblant, arguably Eastern Canada’s best-known ski slope, less than two hours from Montreal.
+Within a few hours’ drive is Mont Tremblant, arguably Eastern Canada’s best-known ski slope, less than three hours from Ottawa.